Speeches by Volodymyr Zelenskyy during the Russian invasion of Ukraine: Reactions

 Zelenskyy's speeches have received a generally positive response.
 Moira Donegan of The Guardian has stated that Zelenskyy "has made himself into a symbol of the Ukrainian people, whose surprising courage, determination, and defiance in the face of the Russian aggression have called the west's moral bluff."

 Jon Henley of The Guardian has stated that Zelenskyy's speeches to foreign parliaments all contained "historical references carefully chosen to appeal to the audience" and that his "talent as an orator that has won him foreign acclaim."
+Some commentators have criticised Zelenskyy's use of comparisons to the Holocaust, particularly his use of the term "final solution" in his speech to the Israeli Knesset.
 Anjana Susarla of Michigan State University stated that Zelenskyy's addresses have had an impact due to their authenticity, their ability to connect with social media audiences, and the urgency of the messages, saying that his videos have been "short, between four and seven minutes, to the point, relatable and very personal."

 Dominique Arel of the University of Ottawa has stated that Zelenskyy is "very good at [using identification in rhetoric].
 He relates the human story.
 He was an actor before, but he's not acting now, that's why he's so effective."
 British journalist David Patrikarakos described Zelenskyy as "the literal man on the street," saying that he was sending a message that "I'm your president, I'm not hiding, I'm not going anywhere.
 I am not behind the desk or wearing a suit.
 I am here with the risk of being killed, like everybody else."
 Timothy Naftali of New York University has stated that the speeches are "a reminder that there is a life and death struggle going on — and it's forcing politicians to in real time to consider what are the acceptable risks."
 Olga Onuch of the University of Manchester has stated that the West was for "the first time seeing him as an equal."

 Zelenskyy's use of social media to deliver messages has also attracted significant attention from commentators.
 Patrick Wintour of The Guardian has stated that Zelenskyy "has been constantly on the phone to western leaders, using his Twitter feed to cajole, encourage, scold and praise his allies.
 In the process, sanctions regarded as unthinkable a week ago have become a moral baseline."
 Karrin Vasby Anderson of Colorado State University has stated that "Zelenskyy's approach aims to provide ordinary citizens with content they can use easily on social media to pressure their political representatives."

-Some commentators have argued that the reactions to Zelenskyy's speeches has tended too much towards idolisation.
-Arwa Mahdawi of The Guardian has stated that "there is a difference between respecting a politician and sexualising or worshipping them" and that such reactions had the risk of trivialising the situation in Ukraine and of promoting overly simplistic narratives about the situation.
-Some commentators have also criticised Zelenskyy's use of comparisons to the Holocaust, particularly his use of the term "final solution" in his speech to the Israeli Knesset.